Prior99/hyrest/docs/tutorial-controller-logic.md

 We defined [the validation and data types](tutorial-model) when defining the model, so at this point the received data can safely be expected to be correct.
 If the validation would have failed, the method's body wouldn't have been called at all and a "400 Bad request" status would have been returned.

-Calls to the database are asynchroneous, so the method will be marked as `async`.
+Calls to the database are asynchronous, so the method will be marked as `async`.
 After creating a new todo, the method should return the created `Todo`.
 The method's signature will be adjusted accordingly: